shivpatel0812/Building_Cap_Track/README.md

 ### Machine Learning Components:
 - **YOLOv8**: Open-source object detection algorithm used for bounding box detection to count entries and exits (focusing on the movement of shoes).
-- The results are processed locally and sent to the cloud using HTTP requests or MQTT lightweight protocol.
+- The results are processed locally and sent to the cloud using HTTP requests through a Node.JS API

 ---

 ## Cloud Integration

 ### Data Transmission:
-- Data (entry/exit counts and timestamp) is sent from the Raspberry Pi to the cloud using an HTTP request.
+- Data (entry/exit counts and timestamp) is sent from the Raspberry Pi to the cloud using an HTTP request through a Node.JS API

 ### Backend and Cloud Infrastructure:
 - **Azure Blob Storage**: The processed data is uploaded to Azure Blob Storage for further analysis and storage.
 Each entry is stored as a JSON object.